i-am-grub/MultiGP_Toolkit/docs/usage/fpvscores/index.rst

         :width: 1000
         :alt: FPVScores Event Link

+.. _fpvscores table:
 .. list-table:: Ability to Upload Results
     :widths: 25 25 50
     :header-rows: 1

    * -
      - FPVScores Event UUID
      - Linking MultiGP Chapter API key to FPVScores Organisation
    * - Standard MultiGP Race
-     - Required when FPVScores Organisation isn't linked
+     - Required when FPVScores Organisation **is not** linked or Optional when FPVScores Organisation **is** linked
-     - Required when FPVScores Event UUID isn't provided at upload
+     - Required when FPVScores Event UUID **is not** provided at upload
    * - MultiGP Global Qualifier
      - Not Required
      - Not Required - when uploading without a linked FPVScores Organisation, the results will be uploaded without being linked to an FPVScores Organisation.
-These results will not be capable of being managed by an Organisation once uploaded.
+These results **will not** be capable of being managed by an Organisation once uploaded.

 Linking a FPVScores Organisation
 -------------------------------------------